volution/md5-tools/documentation/readme.md

 ## About

-This is a small collection of lightweight Rust-based tools related to MD5 fingerprint files:
+This is a small collection of lightweight Rust-based tools related to MD5 (and in some cases the SHA family) fingerprint files:
 * `md5-diff` -- takes two MD5 files (as produced by `md5sum` or compliant tools) and prints a report of differences between them;
 * `md5-cpio` -- reads from `stdin` a CPIO archive (in `newc` format, as created with `cpio -o -H newc`) and generates to `stdout` an MD5 fingerprints file of all the archive's members (that are files);
 * `md5-create` (for now a Bash script) -- takes one argument (a folder) and creates within it (or if exists the `.md5` folder exists underneath it) a timestamped MD5 fingerprints file of all the folder's members (that are files);  (it ignores symlinks or sub-mount-points;  it also ignores folders that have a `.md5.excluded` file within it;)